quietvoid/dovi_tool/README.md

   * `3` - Converts profile 5 to 8.
 * `-c`, `--crop` Set active area offsets to 0 (meaning no letterbox bars).
 * `--drop-hdr10plus` Ignore HDR10+ metadata when writing the output HEVC.
+* `--edit-config` Path to editor config JSON file.
+    - Limited editing capabilities when working with HEVC.
+See [documentation](docs/editor.md).

 ## Commands
 * ### **convert**